AkhilBod/InterviewSense/docs/og-images.md

 ## Customization

-To update the OG images:
+To update the OG image:
 1. Edit `og-image-template.html` with new design/content
-2. Run `npm run generate-og` to regenerate the PNG files
+2. Run `npm run generate-og` to regenerate the PNG file
-3. Commit the updated images to your repository
+3. Commit the updated image to your repository

-The images will automatically be served from the `public` folder when deployed.
+The image will automatically be served from the `public` folder when deployed.